 8. Swap Chemical Cleaners For Natural Ones

 There are lots of recipes out there for natural alternatives to chemical cleaners.
-I am currently putting together a couple of posts about some of these.

 But one of my favourite discoveries is that horse chestnuts can be used to make clothes washing liquid.
 Did you know this?
 See how you can make your own zero waste washing liquid from conkers!